Antique Dress & Quilt Display

 Accompanying the gowns is an equally resplendent exhibit of nearly twenty quilts.
 The oldest, a whole cloth quilt in vibrant colors of red and cream from Maryland, dates back to 1800-1830.
 Some of the quilts were hand made by Linda Mueller and members of her family, past and present.
 Linda learned how to quilt from her mother, Eva, who learned the art of quilting from her own mother.
 And while some of the quilts date back centuries, modern quilts can be just as valuable.
 “Some of the most beautiful quilting is being done right now,” says Mueller.
 “It’s not just a craft, but an art form.”

-Castle Farms’ 6th Annual Bridal Gown and Quilt Display can be viewed by visitors taking Self-Guided and Guided Historic Tours.
+Castle Farms’ 6th Annual Antique Dress and Quilt Display can be viewed by visitors taking Self-Guided and Guided Historic Tours.
 Castle Farms is open daily 9:00 am – 5:00 pm.